farzaa/Lil-Nvidia/README.md

 ![GIFHERE](https://github.com/farzaa/Lil-Nvidia/blob/master/demo.gif?raw=true)

 Lil Nvidia specializes in predicting the speed of a vehicle from just a video.
-Please take a look at my section titled "Logic" for more info about how this things works in the background.
+Please take a look at my section titled "Logic" for more info about how this thing works in the background.

 ### Basics
 Note: This script first breaks the video into individual frames, calculates optical flow, and saves both the RGB data and optical flow data *locally*.
 Then, this data is all loaded into memory at one time when its time to train or test.
 This may be an issue depending on how much RAM your machine has.
 Future work would include to have this train by batch.